eoinmurphy-vt/phrase-adoc-vt/README.md

 2. **Translation Stage (in Phrase TMS)**

    * Phrase TMS syncs the `processed/` folder as the **source**
-   * Translators work directly in Phrase TMS
+   * Machine translation is applied directly in Phrase TMS
    * When translation is complete, Phrase TMS pushes the files to the `translated/` folder in GitHub

 3. **Postprocessing Stage**